GD-fandev/Godimap/README.md

 ## Planned additions

 - Shop and guild markers on every town map
-- A signpost guide when entering a field, showing coordinates and an approximate direction
+- --A signpost guide when entering a field, showing coordinates and an approximate direction--
 - Japanese display names may be revised later to match future official terminology

 [Back to contents](#contents)